thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 open jsBasics.html
 ```

-Finally, open the Chrome DevTools using the keyboard shortcut Command + Option + J.
+To see the result of the script, open the Chrome DevTools using the keyboard shortcut Command + Option + J.

 ### Comments

 Comments are used to add hints, notes, suggestions, or warnings to JavaScript code.
-This can make it easier to read and understand.
-They can also be used to disable code to prevent it from being executed which can be a valuable debugging tool.
+This can make it easier to read and understand code.
+They can also be used to disable code, preventing it from being executed, which is a valuable debugging tool.
 JavaScript has two ways of creating comments in code.

-The first way is with the `//` style.
-This makes all text following it on the same line into a comment.
+The first way is with the double forward slash `//` style.
+This turns the following text on the same line into a comment.

 ```javascript
 // This is a one line JavaScript comment
 ```

-The second way is the `/* */` style, which is more flexible.
+The second way is with the forward slash star `/* */` style, which is more flexible.
 For example, you can use it on a single line.

 ```javascript
 /* This is a one line JavaScript comment */
 ```

-Or you can use it to make multiple line comments.
+Or you can use it to make a multi-line comments.

 ```javascript
 /* This comment spans multiple lines.
 Notice that we don't need to end the comment on the first line. */
 ```

-Most of the time, you'll use the `//` style because Atom can toggle a line to be commented or not using the `Command` + `/` keyboard shortcut.
+Most of the time, you'll use the `//` style because Atom can toggle whether or not a line is commented out using the `Command` + `/` keyboard shortcut.
 Go ahead, try it out!

 See the [comments](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Comments) documentation on the Mozilla Developer Network for more information.